 Local Law 97 (LL97) carbon emission limits, building energy benchmarking, and LL84/LL87 compliance rolls for 25,000+ sqft buildings.

-Outside of NYC, New York State relies on county clerks for recorded documents and the statewide ORPTS system for assessments.
+Outside of NYC, New York State relies on county clerks for recorded documents and statewide systems for assessments.
 Tri-state buyers need all of these to run proper diligence.

 6 sources integrated